rh-aiservices-bu/disconnected-rhaiis-guidellm/README.md

 This repository will guide you through deploying RHAIIS and GuideLLM on OpenShift.

-Before we deploy the components, we will first create two persistent volumes one for the model weights to be used by RHAIIS, and the other one to store the tokenizer for GuideLLM
+Before we deploy the components, we will first create two persistent volumes one for the model weights to be used by RHAIIS, and the other one to store the tokenizer for GuideLLM and the Whisper Benchmark image

 These instructions will use a model located in local-models/llama, downloaded from RedHatAI/Meta-Llama-3.1-8B-Instruct-quantized.w4a16